 The spirits like to talk to such men; and when Mr. Lewis, by request, sung a hymn, a spirit-voice joined him.
 At the conclusion of the music, Jim Nolan challenged Lewis and Henderson, in a mysterious manner, and found them to be "all right" as brother Masons.
 Lewis made several mistakes, which "Jim" pointed out at once, showing himself "bright," and they quite "rusty."
-These members of the "brotherhood" were a little confused by the examinations Jim gave them, and confessed that Mrs. Hollis nor any other woman could do such a service.
+These members of the "brotherhood" were a little confused by the examinations Jim gave them, and said that no woman could talk of the mysteries of Masonry in that style.
 These four men questioned Jim, first one, then the other, in the most embarrassing manner; and sharp they were in wit; but Nolan was clear to perceive, and quick in repartee.
 It was a "fair fight" for the maintenance or surrender of old opinions.